 I am a new employee, when can I apply for childcare vouchers?

 Usually you cannot apply for childcare vouchers until the month after you start with us.
 The reason for this is that you will not be able to register onto the employee benefits portal, Surrey Extra, to access the Childcareplus link until our employee benefits provider has updated your payroll number onto the system.
 However, if you require access to childcare vouchers straight away, then you should contact MyHelpdesk by telephone: 020 8541 9000 or by email: firstname.lastname@example.org and they will arrange for you to access the system within 3 working days.

 Can I alter the value of childcare vouchers I receive at anytime?

 Yes you can.
-If you alter/cancel your order before 10th of the month it will process by that month's payday.
-Any amends after 10th of the month will be processed by the following payday.
+If you alter/cancel your order before 10th of the month Employee Services will process your request by that month's payday.
+Any amendments after the 10th will be processed by the following payday.

 For further FAQ's and to apply for childcare vouchers, please log-in to Surrey Extra.